valitor/ios/README.md

 Before you send a transaction to the POS device, try sending a PING message first.
 If the PING message prevails, send the authorization request in the successblock of the PING message.
 By doing so you confirm that you have a connection to the POS device (since it responds to PING) and you can be relatively sure that your transaction request is actually sent to the POS device.
 An example of this usage pattern can be found in the method
 -(void)sendAuthWithPing in ActionMenu.m

-5.2: Setting up the TCP connection before each transaction, and tearing the connection down after each transaction.
+You can also set up the TCP connection before each transaction, and tearing the connection down after each transaction.
 This pattern could come in handy when the POS device is not in close proximity with the iOS devie at all times, but might be an overkill if the iOS and POS are side by side at all times.